Circles of Sustainability: History

 The method began with a fundamental dissatisfaction with current approaches to sustainability and sustainable development, which tended to treat economics as the core domain and ecology as an externality.
 Two concurrent developments provided impetus: a major project in Porto Alegre, and a United Nations paper called Accounting for Sustainability, Briefing Paper, No. 1, 2008.
 The researchers developed a method and an integrated set of tools for assessing and monitoring issues of sustainability while providing guidance for project development.
 The method was then further refined through projects in Melbourne and Milwaukee, and through an ARC-funded cross-disciplinary project that partnered with various organizations including Microsoft Australia, Fuji Xerox Australia, the City of Melbourne, World Vision, UN-Habitat and most crucially Metropolis.
 In Canada, the Green Score City Index was inspired by studying the UN Circles of Sustainability.
 Unlike this system, the Canadian index data sets are focused on measuring the physical footprints of human activity and greenspace footprints which are less subjective than cultural and economic indicators.

 Use

 The method is used by a number of cities across the world, and was at different times central to the work of a series of global organizations including the United Nations Global Compact Cities Programme, The World Association of Major Metropolises, and World Vision to support their engagement in cities.
 Cities that have used the Circles method in different ways to manage major projects or to provide feedback on their sustainability profiles include the following: Berlin, Broadmeadows, Christchurch, Hobart, Hyderabad, Johannesburg, Maryborough, Melbourne, New Delhi, Punta Arenas, São Paulo, and Tehran.
 It is a method for understanding urban politics and urban planning, as well as for conducting sustainability analysis and profiling sustainable development.

+Recent work entitled "Combining Participatory Rural Appraisal with “Circles of Sustainability” for rural development: A field investigation in India" has explored integrating the Circles of Sustainability method with Participatory Rural Appraisal.
+A 2025 field investigation in rural India demonstrated that combining the structured sustainability domains with participatory techniques enhances the accuracy of local assessments and supports more context‑responsive development planning.